-Buyers do not search by camera type, aperture used or a tool and software you use at work.
-However this may be an interesting info to be added to a description ;)
+Buyers do not search by camera type, the aperture used or a tool and software you use at work.
+However, this may be an interesting info to be added to a description ;

-Next to tagging it is the most important factor of artworks discoverability.
-In fact an average total sales for artists with 15 displates is 14,5x times higher vs those who uploaded only 1 art.
+In fact, an average total sales for artists with 15 Displates is 14,5x times higher than those who uploaded only 1 art.

-Wanna know how to boost your sales creating coherent collections?
+Wanna know how to boost your sales by creating coherent collections?
 Read here!